-58. The MLCO appointed by the firm must:

-- (a) be a natural person; - (b) be of at least manager level; - (c) have the appropriate knowledge, skill and experience to fulfil a compliance role within the firm; - (d) be employed by the firm or an entity within the same group as the firm (in the case of managed or administered businesses it is acceptable for an employee of the manager or administrator of the firm to be appointed as the MLCO); and - (e) be resident in the British Islands. - 59.
+- 58. The MLCO appointed by the firm must: - (a) be a natural person; - (b) be of at least manager level; - (c) have the appropriate knowledge, skill and experience to fulfil a compliance role within the firm; - (d) be employed by the firm or an entity within the same group as the firm (in the case of managed or administered businesses it is acceptable for an employee of the manager or administrator of the firm to be appointed as the MLCO); and (a) be resident in the D is in L be a pointed as the MLCO. - (e) be resident in the British Islands. - 59.
 The firm must ensure that the MLCO: - (a) has timely and unrestricted access to the records of the firm; - (b) has sufficient resources to perform his or her duties; - (c) has the full co-operation of the firm's staff; - (d) is fully aware of his or her obligations and those of the firm; and - (e) reports directly to, and has regular contact with, the board so as to enable the board to satisfy itself that all statutory obligations and provisions in Schedule 3, this Handbook and the Relevant Enactments are being met and that the firm is taking sufficiently robust measures to protect itself against the potential risk of being used for ML or FT.